Dhaka Metro Rail: Construction

-The deal for construction of the MRT Line-6, costing US$2.8 billion, was signed by the Government of Bangladesh with the Japan International Cooperation Agency on 20 February 2013.
-Construction began on 26 June 2016 with an inauguration ceremony presided over by the prime minister Sheikh Hasina.
+The deal for the construction of the MRT Line-6, costing US$2.8 billion, was signed by the government of Bangladesh with the Japan International Cooperation Agency on 20 February 2013.
+Construction began on 26 June 2016 with an inauguration ceremony presided over by Prime Minister Sheikh Hasina.
 Civil engineering work was done by the Italian-Thai Development Public Company Ltd. and China's Sinohydro Corporation Ltd. JV, and a Tokyo-based construction company developed the depot's land.

 Construction work was divided into eight packages, covering aspects like depots, stations and rolling stock.

 Planning

-When construction started in 2016, opening was expected by the end of 2019.
+When construction commenced in 2016, the Metro Rail was expected to open by the end of 2019.
 By 2018, this expectation was still held to, but by 2019, completion of phase one was delayed to December 2021.
 In 2018, the second phase was expected to be complete by December 2020.
 Eventually, these dates were pushed back, with phase one opening in 2022 and phase two expected in 2023.
 The main reason for the delays from 2020 to 2022 was the COVID-19 pandemic.